scia-iot/ovpncp/README.md

 1. `TENANT_ID` - the tenant ID of Azure Entra ID directory.

-2. `APP_CLIENT_ID` - the application (client) ID of this app that registered
+2. `APP_CLIENT_ID` - the application (client) ID of this app that registered.

-3. `APP_ROLE` - the app role assigned by this app
+3. `APP_ROLE` - the app role assigned by this app.

+Notice: for client app, two things must be configured on the client app registration:

-Notice: for client app, the optional claim `aud` of token type `Access` must be enabled on the `Token configuration` of client app registration.
+1. enable the optional claim `aud` of token type `Access` on the `Token configuration`;

+2. add the permission of this app on the `API permissions`.